Statement

 Sour Prunus

 Perfume Parlour Sour Prunus is an Eau de Parfum launched in 2020.
-Sour Prunus opens with Peach, Blood Orange, Cardamom, and Heliotrope, settles into a heart of Davana and Jasmine, and dries down to a base of Vanilla, Tonka Bean, Benzoin, and Sandalwood.
+Sour Prunus opens with Blood Orange, Heliotrope, Cardamom, and Peach, settles into a heart of Davana and Jasmine, and dries down to a base of Sandalwood, Vanilla, Tonka Bean, and Labdanum.
 Perfume Parlour's Sour Prunus carries a Statement verdict, a fruity-led wear.

 Sour Prunus chases Tom Ford's Bitter Peach - that juicy, syrupy peach over boozy davana and a spiced-vanilla cognac base.
 The plush fruity-gourmand mood lands, but it reads sweeter and more candied, missing the original's faintly bitter, boozy nuance and creamy depth.